flipacholas/Architecture-of-consoles/articles/playstation-3.md

 {{% inner_markdown %}}
 The RSX inherits existing Nvidia technology, it's reported to be based on the 7800 GTX model sold for PCs, which implements the **Geforce7** (or NV47) architecture {{< cite "graphics-nvarch" >}}, also named 'Curie'.

 In my [previous Xbox analysis]({{< ref "xbox#graphics" >}}), I talked about the Geforce3 and their debuting pixel shaders, so what has changed since then?
-There have some been ups and downs, but mostly incremental changes, so nothing too groundbreaking compared to the Geforce3's pixel shaders.
+There have some been ups and downs, but mostly incremental changes, so nothing too groundbreaking compared to Geforce3's pixel shaders.
 {{% /inner_markdown %}}

 {{< /float_group >}}